Frequently asked questions

 Are you seeing clients in-person?

 Yes, I offer therapy in-person either at a traditional office space in Mt.
 Airy, Philadelphia or via walk-and-talk therapy at Wissahickon Park.
-I also see clients virtually via Zoom.
+I also see clients from anywhere in Pennsylvania virtually via Zoom.

 How long will I need to be in therapy?